-This blog will look at the top three reasons school districts have seen significantly more information requests over the past year and review some examples.
+This blog will look at the top three reasons school districts have seen significantly more information requests over the several years and review some examples.
 It also includes an analysis of the consequences and costs associated with this surge of FOIA requests.

 Policies and Procedures